laloutsos/laloutsos/README.md

 # 👋 Welcome to My Profile!

-I am a student at the Department of Computer Engineering and Informatics, passionate about software development and constantly improving my skills.
+I am a student at the Department of Computer Science and Engineering(University of Ioannina) passionate about software development and constantly improving my skills.
 I am seeking internship opportunities to apply my knowledge and gain hands-on experience in real-world projects.

 ## 🛠️ Technologies & Programming Languages